 2. Look at the big picture.

-When you are grading papers, do you mark each and every mistake?
+When you grade papers, do you mark each and every mistake?
 Do you correct a verb conjugation even though your students are not writing at that level yet?
 Do you feel the need to edit every sentence on the paper?
 Stop!
 Not only is it time-consuming, but you are making corrections they won’t even understand.
 I get it, because I do the same thing.
 Sometimes I would correct so much that I felt like a copy editor, and guess what… they made the same mistakes the next time, because they weren’t ready to learn that skill.
 Take a breath, put down the red (or pink or purple or aqua) pen, and only make the corrections for the skills your students are practicing on the assignment.
 If you haven’t taught a concept, is it going to benefit the student if you correct the mistake?
 If not, let it go.

 3. Have students peer edit first.